jupeos/EmbeddedSerialFiller/README.md

 No tests exist for the NoRTOS profile as yet.

-Tests passing on Linux & probably? on Windows.
+Tests passing on Linux & Windows.